 In southeast British Columbia, the Company has a portfolio of gold and base metal projects.
 Gold targets include several past producers and historic placer producers.
-For example, the Red Point Property is proximal in the Rossland copper-gold camp which produced over 3 million oz. of gold.

 The following table sets forth the British Columbia properties held by the Company.

 British Columbia Properties (Table)